sirkapil/contact/date.md

 + I forgive soon and forget very soon ☺
 + I look innocent but I have a devil mind. 😈
 + If I see your bra strips outside of your dress, I will text you saying that instead of telling you in public, but in private, sorry I can't help you out ;) 🙆
 + I'm not a photogenic.
-So, we can take pics for memories 📸 instead of taking pics to post it on Instagram or Facebook.
+So, we can take pics for memories 📸 instead of taking pics to post it on instagram or facebook.
 + I know a few native languages, brij bhasa, haryanvi and punjabi(little bit).
 So, Sometimes, you can get bouncer of few desi words. 😇
 + I'm not a conversational wizard but I'll make sure that our conversation remains interesting. ✌
 + I'm not very rich (Ambani ki aulad type😂) but I can take you to a good restaurant or a good sensational movie.